House Democrats led by Speaker Nancy Pelosi (D-CA) unveiled a new stimulus bill this week that includes cannabis banking reform.

 The Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act would provide relief to different sectors of the economy.
 The stimulus bill would give people a second $1200 stimulus check.

-“We must think big for the people now because if we don’t it will cost more in lives and livelihood later,” Pelosi said regarding the stimulus bill.
+“We must think big for the people now.
+If we don’t it will cost more in lives and livelihood later,” Pelosi said regarding the stimulus bill.
 “Not acting is the most expensive course.”

 Shortly after Franklin D. Roosevelt was inaugurated as president during the Great Depression, prohibition was repealed to stimulate the economy, among other reasons.